fv00/fv00.github.io/index.md

 ## Profile:

-Undergraduate in statistics, interested in data science, machine learning, database management, and backend development.
-Solid bases using python, R, and SQL.
-Knowing OOP using java and javascript, currently learning Django.
+Sixth-semester student of the statistics program at the National University of Colombia, Medellin Branch, emphasizes data science, artificial intelligence, and interest in backend development.
+With a solid background in programming, relational databases, and office automation tools.

 ## Projects in spanish: